Poetry Brothel Reykjavík

 Reykjavík Fringe Festival

-Reykjavík Fringe Festival will take place for the first time in the summer of 2018, from the 4th until the 8th of July.
+Reykjavík Fringe Festival took place for the first time in the summer of 2018, from the 4th until the 8th of July.
 The festival focuses on local talent and Nordic performances, but is open to global acts.

-All sectors of art are welcome at the Reykjavík Fringe Festival, including theatre, dance, circus, stand-up comedy, cabaret, music, installations, media art, drag, site-specific works, physical theatre, children’s shows, outdoor performances etc.
+All sectors of art are welcome at the Reykjavík Fringe Festival, including but not limited to theatre, dance, circus, stand-up comedy, cabaret, music, installations, new media, drag, site-specific works, physical theatre, children’s shows, outdoor performances, promenades, film, exhibitions, workshops, magic, clowning.

-Reykjavik Fringe Festival is a part of the Nordic Fringe Network.
+Reykjavik Fringe Festival is a part of the Nordic Fringe Network, a collaboration between a number of Fringe festivals across the Nordic countries.

 The digital board game Sumer was released on Nintendo Switch on the 6th of April 2018.